Home Vancouver Farmers Markets (from Whistler to the Fraser Valley) Vancouver’s Main Street Station Farmers Market

 Main Street Farmers Market

-Vancouver’s Main Street Farmers Market usually runs on Wednesday afternoons from 2 to 6 pm.
-It goes from the beginning of June until the first week of October.
+Vancouver’s Main Street Farmers Market used to run on Wednesday afternoons from 2 to 6 pm.
+It went from the beginning of June until the first week of October.

 MARKET STATUS

-Due to construction in the area related to the new St. Paul’s Hospital, the Main Street Farmers Market didn’t happen in 2021 or 2022.
-It’s unlikely to return in 2023, although exact details are to be confirmed.
+Due to construction in the area related to the new St. Paul’s Hospital, the Main Street Farmers Market hasn’t happened since 2020.
+Whether or not it returns in the future is to be confirmed.

 Main Street Farmers Market

-The Main Street Station Farmers Market has been running in Vancouver since 2010, the year of the Olympics.
+The Main Street Station Farmers Market debuted in Vancouver in 2010, the year of the Olympics.

-In recent years, over 40 vendors line the street most weeks in front of Vancouver’s Central Pacific Station and along the edge of tiny Thornton Park.
-Vendors include many different local farmers selling fresh fruits and vegetables and organic produce in season.
+In years that the market took place, over 40 vendors lined the street in front of Vancouver’s Central Pacific Station and along the edge of tiny Thornton Park.
+Vendors included many different local farmers selling fresh fruits and vegetables and organic produce in season.

 When and Where

-In years when it does happen, the market’s home is in front of the city’s main train and bus station.
-Its address is 1150 Station Street.
+In years when it did happen, the market’s home was in front of the city’s main train and bus station.
+The venue’s address is 1150 Station Street.
 It’s just a short walk from Science World and the False Creek waterfront.

 Main Street Station Farmers Market